Python decorators#

 - inner function

-return a function name
+line 4return a function name

 wrapper